The Mole (Australian TV series) season 2: Episode 7

 Blacked-Out Driving Test: The next day, the players were taken to Clunes, and the entire town was blocked off by police for their presence.
 A car had had its windows completely blacked out, with a camera mounted on the hood.
-The assignment was for the three players best at giving directions to watch the feed that that camera gave and guide the player most recently licensed to drive, Emily, through the town to town hall where the odd man out, Hal, was waiting.
+The assignment was for the three players best at giving directions to watch the feed that that camera gave and guide the player most recently licensed to drive, Emily, through the town-to-town hall where the odd man out, Hal, was waiting.
 If she was able to pick Hal up and drive the car back to its starting point within thirty minutes, while making no more than four driving mistakes, the group would win $10,000.
 Emily made two mistakes almost immediately after beginning (failure to look behind and failure to indicate), and two more right as she reached Hal (driving off the road and reversing without looking behind).
 She made it back to the start point in time, but on the way, she drove on the wrong side of the road, so the assignment was lost.

 Cheating Temptation: Each player was called for an interview, during which the host left to apparently attend to a production matter.
-He left behind a fake production notebook, and though it seemed the cameras all left the room with the host, a small spy cam stayed behind to see if the players took the bait (they'd signed contracts promising not to cheat in their time on the show, which specifically included reading production paperwork).
+He left behind a fake production notebook, and though it seemed the cameras all left the room with the host, a small spy cam stayed behind to see if the players took the bait (they would signed contracts promising not to cheat in their time on the show, which specifically included reading production paperwork).
 Each player that resisted the temptation would win $5,000 for the kitty, but each one that succumbed to that temptation would cost the group $5,000 from the kitty.
 Only Brooke and Michael kept themselves from looking, so $5,000 was lost.

 Episode 8

-Two-Up Dares: The players were each required to complete one of four tasks.
+Two-Up Dares: In Geelong, players were each required to complete one of four tasks.
 The game of Two-up determined their tasks.
 Heads was the easier task, and tails the harder task, as well as the more stressful.
 One-by-one, the players were asked to choose and envelope.
 Then, they threw the coins into the air.
 Whatever the coins landed on determined the task.
 All four players had to complete their tasks to win.
 The tasks were: